 Four-Year Plan Goals

-Goal One: To create two concurrent three-year sequences of study- one in Digital Arts and one in Digital Video, using annualized courses in both strands.
+Goal One: To create two concurrent sequences of study, one in Digital Arts and one in Digital Video, using annualized courses in both strands.

-Goal One: Each strand -- Art and Video -- will develop and introduce one or two new sequential courses per year, starting with shoring up the introductory level course.
+Goal One: Each strand -- Art and Video -- develops and introduces one or two new sequential courses per year, starting with shoring up the introductory level course.
 The teachers for each strand are supported with ample planning time, connections to make inter-visitations to colleagues' classrooms, and identify appropriate PD and guest artists/co-teachers to support the curricular development.
-ETA is also investing in the equipment and software required in the digital arts.
+ETA also invests in the equipment and software required in the digital arts.

 Goal One: Pratt Institute was the lead partner for the Digital Art portion of the Goal during Year One, creating a fellowship for an upper level digital art major to work with the high school's art teacher.
 Together they facilitated classroom projects for the new digital course.